RyanAlbertson/BeerCo_Beer_Kiosk/README.md

 # BeerCo Beer Kiosk
-_Final project submission for CS 423 - Software Engineering, at Rutgers University - Camden_
+_Capstone project submission for CS 423 - Software Engineering, at Rutgers University - Camden_

 ### Description
 Our group was prompted with a hypothetical company and a general description of a piece of software that the business required.